klebster2/vim-wiktionary/README.md

 ## Description

-Aim: Deliver Wiktionary within Vim (to look up etymologies, word definitions, and pronunciations, etc.)
+Aim: Deliver Wiktionary within Vim so that users can look up etymologies, word definitions, and pronunciations, etc.

 ## How to use